1: Creating the app

 meteor run

-Take a quick look in all the files created by Meteor, you don’t need to understand them now, but it’s good to know where they are.
+Take a quick look at all the files created by Meteor, you don’t need to understand them now, but it’s good to know where they are.

 Here is a small summary of some files created: